Stephen-Kennedy/atlas_transform/README.md

 ATLAS OS 4.0

-This release marks the transition from “script” to personal operating system.
+This release marks the transition from a script to a personal operating system for execution.

+⸻

+If you want, next we can:
+	•	Add a short “Mental Model” section for new contributors
+	•	Add a “Failure Modes & Guardrails” section (this project actually benefits from it)
+	•	Or write a one-page architectural decision record (ADR) explaining why ATLAS exists at all

+But as it stands:
+✅ This README is solid, durable, and future-proof.